-Today, we’ve announced Cotton Yard as the name of our new 41-unit apartment hotel.
+Today, we’ve announced Cotton Yard as the name of our new 41-unit Manchester apartment hotel.
 Construction has commenced on the Chorlton and Canal Street site in the heart of Manchester’s Gay Village.
 Cotton Yard will offer a mix of studios and suites over four floors of the existing building.
 There will also be eight duplex penthouses in a new rooftop extension.
-The building project will take approximately 12 months.
-We should see the first guests arrive through the doors in September 2020.
+The building project will take approximately 18 months.
+We should see the first guests arrive through the doors in Autumn 2021.

 The building was a former cotton finishing yard, which inspired the name.
 Built in various stages between the late 19th and the early 20th centuries, it’s a stunner of a building.
 We are really excited to be bringing it back to life after years of neglect.
 It is a perfect location for a design-led apartment hotel.